clandrew/vapor/README.md

 * P - Toggle a post-process effect
 * M - Play music
 * T - Draw outlines around the text (this is a debugging feature).

+## Tested platforms
+The sample has been tested on NVIDIA GeForce RTX 2080, and NVIDIA GeForce GTX 1070 with a DXR-on-GTX compatible driver.

+## Earlier FL support
+Earlier versions of this proejct worked against a snapshot of the fallback layer SDK, packaged with the project.
+These earlier versions are commit [5c60013](https://github.com/clandrew/vapor/commit/5c600131c5633cd7eb85a31c3b14c5730a89ad90) and earlier.

 ![Example image](https://raw.githubusercontent.com/clandrew/vapor/master/Images/Default.gif "Example image")